When we consider a parking strategy there

 What controls are used, what level of service we want to achieve.
 Should we provide premium parking for those that want high service and

 Parking underpins economic well-being but also promotes car use and car access into parking areas.
-Attracting and serving vehicles within the city creates severance, pollution, noise and personal risk to pedestrians and cyclists.
 One of the principal roles and services we offer is to consider the purpose and intent for parking in our clients’ towns, cities, campuses, parks and service areas based on the overall benefit and contribution to the community it serves.